Voyageurs Cup: History

 In 2008, the Canadian Championship was created to be the qualifying tournament for professional Canadian teams to access the CONCACAF Champions League.
 The first edition of this competition included the two remaining Canadian clubs from the USL First Division, and Toronto FC of Major League Soccer.
 The Voyageurs Cup trophy was handed over to the Canadian Soccer Association in 2008 to be presented to the Canadian Championship winners.

 The Montreal Impact won the first seven titles, the first six by virtue of their regular-season record in the USL against other Canadian sides.
 They won the inaugural 2008 Canadian Championship to retain the trophy, their seventh straight Voyageurs Cup victory.
 Toronto FC won the 2009 Canadian Championship to win the Voyageurs Cup for the first time.
 After thirteen unsuccessful attempts, the Vancouver Whitecaps FC won their first Voyageurs Cup title in 2015.
 The Calgary Storm never finished higher than fourth in the competition while the Edmonton Aviators finished third in their lone appearance in the tournament.
 The Toronto Lynx finished as runners-up in four of the five years they participated.
 FC Edmonton played in five consecutive Canadian Championship semi-finals from 2011 to 2015, but were never able to reach the final.
 The closest they came was in 2014, when they had almost defeated the Montreal Impact on away goals, but conceded from a penalty kick in the 90+7th minute to lose 4–5 on aggregate.

 The Canadian Championship greatly expanded in size in the late 2010s.
 In 2018, the champions of the provincial semi-pro leagues were granted entry into the tournament, which gave semi-pro teams a chance to win the Voyageurs Cup for the first time.
 In 2019, the tournament more than doubled in size when all seven teams from the newly formed Canadian Premier League were added to the competition.
-In 2025, 15 teams competed for the Voyageurs Cup, with an expected expansion to 16 team for 2026.
+In 2025, 15 teams competed for the Voyageurs Cup, which made it the largest tournament to date.